 - Right-of-use asset amortization;

 - Impairment charges that do not meet the NAREIT definition above;

 - Write-offs of deferred financing costs;

 - Amortization of debt discounts or premiums and amortization of deferred financing costs;

 - Loss on extinguishment of debt;

 - Non-cash lease expense;

 - Credit loss on held-to-maturity securities;

 - Pension settlement charges;

 - Additional pro rata adjustments from unconsolidated joint ventures;

 - (Gains) losses on other assets;

-- Transactions costs on acquisitions;
+- Transaction costs of acquisitions;

 - Deferred income tax expense (benefit); and

 - Any other adjustments we have identified herein.

-FFO available to common shareholders and unit holders and Adjusted FFO available to common shareholders and unit holders exclude the ownership portion of the Gaylord Rockies joint venture not controlled or owned by the Company.
+FFO available to common shareholders and unit holders and Adjusted FFO available to common shareholders and unit holders exclude the ownership portion of the joint ventures not controlled or owned by the Company.